 Additionally, Queenan suggests learning more about research materials on the internet.
 “We are suing a major manufacturer, and my legal assistant found several articles that were helpful to our lack of warning claims.
 The information was free!”

-The insights here should answer many of your lingering questions about becoming a paralegal.
+These expert insights should answer many of your lingering questions about becoming a paralegal.
 But there’s always more to learn.
-If you're thinking this is the career for you, learn more by reading I Want to Be a Paralegal ...
-Now What?
+If you're thinking this is the career for you, learn about the next steps in our article, “I Want to Be a Paralegal ...
+Now What?”

 EDITOR'S NOTE: This article was originally published in June 2014.
-It has since been updated to include information relevant to 2016.
+It has since been updated to include information relevant to 2018.